How to Buy Wood for stoves

 Also check out the Quality Assured Firewood scheme.

 A good measure of whether firewood is seasoned is to ask – was the wood felled, split and correctly store at least a year ago.

 Doing it yourself

 Correctly storing your wood is key to getting good quality dry firewood.
 A purpose made woodstore should be used for this.
-Essentially, it is covered from the rain but allows free flowing air to enable the drying process.
-A good way to visually check is to look for cracking at the end of log that radiates outward.
-The only way to really know though is to use a moisture meter.
+It should protected from the rain but well ventilated to help the logs to dry out.
+Cracks radiating outwards at the log ends provides a rough guide to whether the wood is dry, but the only way to really know is to use a moisture meter.